femissiameri/femissiameri/README.md

 I'm a software engineer from Marrakech, Morocco, and I enjoy building web applications and learning new technologies.

-I mainly work with **React.js, Next.js, Vue.js, Symfony, and Laravel**, with experience across both frontend and backend development.
+I mainly work with **React.js, Next.js, Vue.js, and Laravel**, with experience across both frontend and backend development.

 ### Tech